guidoreina/netmon/README.md

 `evreader` has a DNS cache for IPv4 and a DNS cache for IPv6 and can provide (when possible) the source hostname and the destination hostname.

+## `evconnections`
+Takes as input an event file and generates as output an event file with the "End TCP connection" events.
+The events can be sorted by:

+* Duration
+* Transferred client
+* Transferred server
+* Transferred

 ## Usages:

 ###### `netmon`